neurophysics/DrumsAndBrains/README.md

 (3) calculating the SSD of stimulation frequencies vs. the neighboring frequencies (in `calcFFTSSD.py`).

-### Analysis *across subjects*
-Here, we chose an approach to train the spatial filters across subjects, which (1) increases the amount of data and hereby decreases the risk of overfitting and (2) should lead to a generalized result - approximately valid for an 'average' subject.

 ### Prepare SSD calculation

 The script `prepareFFTSSD.py` needs to be run for every subject.
 It requires 3 arguments: